silverstripe-superchargers/cwp-watea-theme/README.md

 All methods, with `public` visibility, are part of the public API.
 All other methods are not part of the public API.
 Where possible, we'll try to keep `protected` methods backwards-compatible in minor/patch versions, but if you're overriding methods then please test your work before upgrading.

-### Additional Configuration
+### WYSIWYG TinyMce Configuration
-In order to view the styling of a page/elemental block in the WYSIWYG, you will need to add this as a yaml configuration:
+In order to view the styling of a page/elemental block in the WYSIWYG, you will need to add the below code snippet as a yaml configuration:

 ```
 ---